bspeice/speice.io/_drafts/isomorphic-apps.md

 modern ECMAScript ecosystem, and I'm stunned by its success doing some really cool things.
 It's [this duality](https://www.destroyallsoftware.com/talks/the-birth-and-death-of-javascript)
-that's led me to a couple of (very) late nights over the past weeks trying to reconcile myself as I try to bootstrap a simple desktop application.
+that's led me to a couple of (very) late nights over the past weeks trying to reconcile myself as I bootstrap a simple desktop application.

 See, as much as [Webassembly isn't trying to replace Javascript](https://webassembly.org/docs/faq/#is-webassembly-trying-to-replace-javascript), **I want Javascript gone**.
-There are plenty of people who do not share my views, and they are probably nicer and more fun at parties.
+There are plenty of people who don't share my views, and they are probably nicer and more fun at parties.
 But I cringe every time "Webpack" is mentioned, and I think it's hilarious that the [language specification](https://ecma-international.org/publications/standards/Ecma-402.htm) dramatically outpaces anyone's [actual implementation](https://kangax.github.io/compat-table/es2016plus/).